Huawei plans big R&D investment in Switzerland

 Unlike some operators elsewhere, Swiss telecoms operators do not plan to cut any ties with Huawei, they told Swiss news agency Keystone-SDA on Thursday.
 Its smartphones remain in the catalogues of the three main Swiss operators, Swisscom, Sunrise and Salt, who say they are nevertheless watching the situation closely.
 Sunrise is also developing its 5G network with technology pioneered by Huawei.

-The business newspaper Handelszeitung meanwhile reportsexternal link that the Swiss telecoms industry has launched an idea that could give Switzerland a mediating role in the US-China dispute.
+The business newspaper Handelszeitung meanwhile external linkreportsexternal link that the Swiss telecoms industry has launched an idea that could give Switzerland a mediating role in the US-China dispute.

 This would involve setting up in Switzerland an international centre for cybersecurity in telecom infrastructure, which would test the security of components and serve as a reference in disputes.
 "This idea is attractive in the current environment," Peter Grütter, president of the Swiss Telecommunications Association Asut, told the paper.